Manichakravardhan/ExpenseManagement/README.md

 - Add new expense categories in `src/types/expense.ts`
 - Modify the summary calculations in `src/utils/expenseUtils.ts`

-## 📱 Responsive Design

-The application is fully responsive and optimized for:
-- Desktop computers
-- Tablets
-- Mobile phones

 ## 🔐 Data Privacy

 All expense data is stored locally in your browser's localStorage.
 No data is sent to external servers, ensuring your financial information remains private and secure.